Evve01/Linsl/README.md

 `inv` takes a single, non-zero number and returns its reciprocal.
 For example, `(inv 2)` evaluates to `0.5`.

-Note that -- for the same reasons as there is no `-` -- there is no built in `/`.
+Note that &ndash; for the same reasons as there is no `-` &ndash; there is no built in `/`.

 #### The `=`-primitive